 If you are a business owner in the state of Alaska who is not satisfied with the registered agent currently representing your company, it’s possible that you can make a change.

 - Hire a New Agent – One of the requirements for registered agents in Alaska is that companies maintain one at all times.
-Thus, it’s crucial for business owners to have already found their replacement egistered agent before beginning the process of removing their current registered agent.
+Thus, it’s crucial for business owners to have already found their replacement registered agent before beginning the process of removing their current registered agent.

 - File the Required Change of Agent Paperwork with the Alaska Commerce Department – To change their registered agent, business owners can complete this form.
 Those filing the form must supply their Alaska Business Entity number, prior registered agent information, and new registered agent information.
 The state indicates that it takes approximately 10 – 15 business days for them to process the paperwork.
-It’s also worth noting that Alaska businesses cannot change their registered agent on their annual report.
+It’s also worth noting that Alaska businesses cannot change their registered agent on their biennial report.

 - Pay the Filing Fee – The state of Alaska charges a nominal fee for businesses to change their registered agent.
 You can find a breakdown of the state of Alaska filing fees below.

 The filing fees in the state of Alaska can vary greatly, depending on the type of company a business owner wishes to create and whether they are filing for the first time or changing their registered agent.
 Below, you’ll find tables detailing the state of Alaska filing fees.